In the last 20 years, the NHS in the UK has gone through a number of changes and it is still evolving.

 MS drugs and other treatments are evaluated by the National Institute for Health & Care Excellence (NICE).
 If they do not recommend a treatment, then local health authorities are not legally obliged to offer it.

 In Scotland, health services are devolved to the Scottish Government.
-The Scottish NHS consists of 14 regional Health Boards, covering all of Scotland.
-They take the role roughly equivalent to Clinical Commissioning Groups in England, in that they plan and deliver health services based on the needs of the local community.
+The Scottish NHS consists of 14 regional NHS Boards, covering all of Scotland.
+The NHS Boards plan and deliver health services based on the needs of the local community.

-Health Boards have responsibility for the protection and the improvement of their population's health and for the delivery of frontline healthcare services.
-In local areas, there may be community health and social care partnerships which also provide services relevant to people with MS, as they link health care and social services.
+At a local level, there are community health and social care partnerships (Integrated Joint Boards) which also provide services relevant to people with MS, as they link health care and social services.

-Scotland also has seven Special NHS Boards and one public health body which support the regional NHS Boards.
-They provide national services, including health education, public health, prison health services, an out-of-hours telephone service, the ambulance service, health monitoring and blood transfusion services.
-The full list of Health Boards and Special NHS Boards can be found on the NHS Scotland website.
+Scotland also has seven special NHS Boards and one public health body (Public Health Scotland) which support the regional NHS Boards.
+They provide specialist and national services, including heart and lung services, health education, public health, prison health services, an out-of-hours telephone service, the ambulance service, health monitoring and blood transfusion services.
+The full list of Health Boards and special NHS Boards can be found on the NHS Scotland website.

 Scotland has different prescribing rules for drugs and medicines to the rest of the UK.
-The Scottish Medicines Consortium guide the prescribing of drugs in Scotland, and have different timescales and priorities to NICE, which provides the same service to England, Wales and Northern Ireland.
-As such, people with MS in Scotland may find they have a different suite of drugs options available to them to residents elsewhere in the UK.
+The Scottish Medicines Consortium guides the prescribing of drugs in Scotland, and has different timescales and priorities to NICE, which provides the same service to England, Wales and Northern Ireland.
+As such, people with MS in Scotland may find they have a different suite of drug options available to them than residents elsewhere in the UK.

-For NHS Wales, the Local Health Boards (LHBs) develop and provide health services based on the needs of the local community, much like CCGs in England.
-There are seven LHBs to cover Welsh regions, alongside three national NHS Trusts that cover the ambulance service, public health and specialist services for cancer and a range of national support services (Velindre NHS Trust).
+For NHS Wales, Local Health Boards (LHBs) develop and provide health services based on the needs of the local community within a geographical area.
+There are seven LHBs to cover the Welsh regions, alongside three national NHS Trusts that cover the ambulance service, public health (Public Health Wales) and specialist services for cancer and a range of national support services (Velindre NHS Trust).
 The full list of Trusts and LHBs shows the regions that each LHB is responsible for.

 Public Health Wales organise and assess health campaigns in Wales, and also have links to partnership organisations.

-NHS Wales normally follows the advice of NICE regarding prescription drugs and treatments, but it is also guided by the All Wales Medicines Strategy Group, which may in some case make a different recommendation.
+NHS Wales normally follows the advice of NICE regarding prescription drugs and treatments, but it is also guided by the All Wales Medicines Strategy Group, which may in some case make a different recommendation to NICE.
 As such, people with MS in Wales may have access to different drug options to those elsewhere in the UK.

-There is one Health and Social Care Board (HSCB) that is responsible for assessing the health and social care needs of Northern Ireland, commissioning services to meet those needs and monitoring the performance of services.
-Its role is broadly equivalent to Clinical Commissioning Groups (CCGs) in England, and Health Boards in Scotland and Wales, but as well as commissioning health services it is also responsible for social services.
+Until March 2022, there was one Health and Social Care Board (HSCB) that was responsible for assessing the health and social care needs of Northern Ireland, commissioning services to meet those needs and monitoring the performance of services.
+As well as commissioning health services it was also responsible for social services.
 Responsibility for its functions transferred to the Department of Health's Strategic Planning and Performance Group.

-The HSCB has five Local Commissioning Groups (LCGs).
-Each LCG covers the same geographical area as their respective Health and Social Care (HSC) Trust.
-The Board is also directly responsible for managing contracts for the family health services provided by GPs, dentists, opticians and community pharmacists.
-These are all services not provided by Health and Social Care Trusts.
-While the Board commissions services, it’s the Trusts that actually provide them ‘on the ground’.
+The HSCB had five Local Commissioning Groups (LCGs).
+Each LCG covered the same geographical area as their respective Health and Social Care (HSC) Trust.
+The Board was also directly responsible for managing contracts for the family health services provided by GPs, dentists, opticians, and community pharmacists – services not provided by Health and Social Care Trusts.
+While the Board commissioned services, it was the Trusts that actually provided them ‘on the ground’.

-Integrated Care Partnerships (ICPs) operate in smaller regions than the HSC Trusts, linking up services including pharmacy, ambulance services, social work and nursing care.
-They are multidisciplinary teams that should ensure that each patient has to deal with fewer health professionals, and that their care happens near to their home in convenient locations.
+Integrated Care Partnerships (ICPs) operated in smaller regions than the HSC Trusts, linking up services including pharmacy, ambulance services, social work and nursing care.
+Their multidisciplinary teams ensured that each patient had to deal with fewer health professionals, and that their care happened near to their home in convenient locations.